 You can, you know, look and see what all these are.

-But I, I'm just going to let it assign the URLs come over here.
+But I, I'm just going to let it assign the URLs to come over here.

-And you can even you can even put like custom fields in here.
+And you can even put custom fields in here.

 But maybe we want to put this as value.